Farfetch/rules-framework/README.md

 ## What is a rule?

 A rule is a data structure limited in time (`date begin` and `date end`), whose content is categorized by a `content type`.
-Its applicability is constrained by `conditions`, and a `priority` value is used as untie criteria when there are multiple matches.
+Its applicability is constrained by `conditions`, and a `priority` value is used as untie criteria when there are multiple rule matches.

 ## Why use rules?